randallhuff/EASI/Automation/Inventory-Asset-Management/README.md

 # MDEASM: Inventory Rules/Query based Asset Management

 ## Overview
-Logic App Template demonstrates automation that can be scheduled to run at regular intervals to update Inventory Assets by querying for certain criteria using the "filter" parameter from your MDEASM Inventory.
+Logic App Template demonstrates automation that can be scheduled to run at regular intervals to update inventory assets by querying for certain criteria using the "filter" parameter from your MDEASM Inventory.

 ### Asset update options for this template are,
     1. Apply labels